-> If you’re looking for a mix of modern amenities and old world charm, in the heart of Paris, the Saint James Paris is the perfect choice.
+If you’re looking for a mix of modern amenities and old-world charm, in the heart of Paris, Saint James Paris is a perfect choice.
 It’s at the doorstep of Avenue Victor Hugo and within walking distance of many attractions.
 Look at the exceptional ratings this chateau has here. -> Saint James Paris

-> Of course, if you’re just looking for a laidback bed and breakfast with free WiFi that’s popular with couples, our choice is Villa Paris.
+Of course, if you’re just looking for a laidback bed and breakfast with free WiFi that’s popular with couples, our choice is Villa Paris.
 Simple, homely and away from the hustle and bustle, but with easy access to Paris.
 Check it out here. -> La Villa Paris

 They are actually considered as delicacies in France.
 Want to know the numbers?
 They may surprise you.